Svbony SC311 Pro Camera- Svbony's newly redesigned wireless Camera

 The new "SvbonyAstroCam" mobile app in actual use in bad cloudy weather seen above

-: Some processed captures of the moon using the raw photo data mode (in really bad cloudy weather conditions seen above):
+Some processed captures of the moon using the raw photo data mode (in really bad cloudy weather conditions seen above):

 Processed capture of Jupiter and its moons in hazy skies but clear and very cold with the new Svbony SC311 Pro using raw data photo mode, stacked, sharpened and processed in Gimp:

 So what do you think?
 You be the judge.
-The lunar captures of the moon were obtained in the very bad cloudy and bad conditions as seen above.
-The last capture of Jupiter was captured 2 nights before my lunar imaging session on a clear but very cold hazy night.
-The images you seen were all processed from the RAW fits data that I captured.
-I think there are some improvements that can be made especially in video ode but the new Svbony SC311 Pro camera has a lot of potential and promise especially with deep sky and using the raw photo mode it features.
-I am definitely much looking forward to testing the camera's deep sky capabilities when weather permits.
-Clears skies to you all!
+The lunar captures of the moon were obtained in the very bad cloudy seeing conditions as seen above.
+The capture of Jupiter with 3 of its moons was captured three nights before my lunar imaging session of the moon on a clear but very cold hazy night.
+The images you see were all processed from the RAW fits data that I captured on the new SC311 Pro wireless camera.
+I was very curious about this uncompressed photo capture mode.
+Of course I think there is room for several improvements that can be made especially in live video recording mode but the new Svbony SC311 Pro wireless camera has a lot of serious potential and promise especially with deep sky EAA and imaging using the raw data photo mode it features.
+I am definitely looking forward to testing this camera's deep sky capabilities when weather permits.

 Svbony Sc311-pro-wifi-astronomy-camera